tushaarkataria/tushaarkataria.github.io/_pages/other.md

 ---
-permalink: /contact/
+permalink: /other/
-title: "Contact"
+title: "Other"
-excerpt: "Contact me"
+excerpt: "Hobbies and Voluteering"
 author_profile: true
 ---